| || |

 On August 4, 2016, SCVSD issued a Notice of Preparation of a Supplemental Environmental Impact Report of Impacts to the Unarmored Threespine Stickleback Fish under Reduced Discharge Conditions from the Santa Clarita Valley Sanitation District’s Water Reclamation Plants (Stickleback SEIR).
 The intent of the Stickleback SEIR was to maintain support of both the Chloride Compliance Project and the Recycled Water project under one CEQA document record.
 Since August, SCVSD and California Department of Fish and Wildlife have been working together to determine the appropriate criteria for analyzing impacts to stickleback.
 Based on the progress of these discussions and the projected work remaining to complete the study, to minimize fines to ratepayers, SCVSD has decided to pursue the Recycled Water Project separately from the Chloride Compliance Project and recirculate the EIR.

-In response to the Court ruling with regard to the Chloride Compliance Project, SCVSD has prepared a Draft Recirculated Santa Clarita Valley Sanitation District Chloride Compliance Project Environmental Impact Report – Separation of Recycled Water Project (Draft Recirculated EIR) for its Chloride Compliance Project.
-This Draft Recirculated EIR will revise and update some of the analysis from SCVSD’s prior 2013 Chloride Compliance Facilities Plan and Environmental Impact Report (2013 EIR), which was certified by the SCVSD Board of Directors on October 28, 2013.
+In response to the Court ruling with regard to the Chloride Compliance Project, SCVSD has prepared a Final Recirculated Santa Clarita Valley Sanitation District Chloride Compliance Project Environmental Impact Report – Separation of Recycled Water Project (Final Recirculated EIR) for its Chloride Compliance Project.
+This Final Recirculated EIR revises and updates some of the analysis from SCVSD’s prior 2013 Chloride Compliance Facilities Plan and Environmental Impact Report (2013 EIR), which was certified by the SCVSD Board of Directors on October 28, 2013.
 The Chloride Compliance Project was modified by the SCVSD Supplemental Environmental Impact Report for Brine Concentration and Limited Trucking in March 2016 (2016 Trucking SEIR).
-The purpose of this Draft Recirculated EIR is to allow SCVSD to evaluate the potential approval of the Chloride Compliance Project alone, while separating that project from the Recycled Water Project, which was also analyzed in the 2013 EIR.
+The purpose of this Final Recirculated EIR is to allow SCVSD to evaluate the potential approval of the Chloride Compliance Project alone, while separating that project from the Recycled Water Project, which was also analyzed in the 2013 EIR.